Skip to main content

 On campus food services

 Looking to grab a bite on campus?
-We’ve got you covered with great spots like Hunter’s Kitchen, Aisle 24, Isabella’s Chocolate Café, Subway, The Smoothie Bar, Tim Hortons and Truedan Bubble Tea!
-For more info, check out our food services website
+We've got you covered with great spots like Hunter's Kitchen, The Smoothie Bar, Aisle 24, Isabella's Chocolate Café, Subway, Tim Horton's and Truedan Bubble Tea!
+Check out our Food Services web page for more information.

-And don't miss out—opt-in to our food services channel on the Ontario Tech Mobile app for insider access to giveaways, free food tastings and more!
-To opt-in, log in to the app, go to the message centre, tap opt-in channels and select food services from the list.
+And make sure you opt-in to our Food Services channel on the Ontario Tech Mobile app for insider access to more giveaways, free food tastings and more!
+To opt-in, log in to the app, go to the Message centre, tap Opt-in channels and select Food Services from the list.

 Download your course-specific software for the fall and winter semesters